riasinghania/sp25-cse110-lab4/expose/javascript/part2.md

     H. `Nan`

-14.

     The - operator tries to convert both operands to numbers.
 '3' becomes 3, but undefined becomes NaN, so 3 -          NaN = NaN.

+14. A. `true`

+      JavaScript converts '2' to number 2, then compares: 2 > 1 → true.

+    B. `false`

+       Both are strings, so it's a lexicographic (alphabet) comparison: '2' comes after '1', so it’s false.

+    C. `true`

+       == does type coercion, so '2' is converted to number 2, and 2 == 2 → true.

+    D. `false`

+       === checks both value and type — number 2 is not the same type as string '2'.

+    E. `false`

+    Ttrue becomes 1, so 1 == 2 → false.

+    F. `true`

+       Boolean(2) is true because 2 is truthy.
+So it becomes true === true → true.

+15.  `==` Is loose equality and compares values and allows type conversion. `===` Is strict equality and compares both value and type, with no conversion.